 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The major classes of financial assets of the Group and of the Company are bank deposits and trade receivables.
+The major classes of financial assets of the Group and of the Company are bank deposits and trade and other receivables.
 The Group adopts the policy of only dealing with creditworthy counterparties to mitigate the risk of financial losses from default.

 Credit risk is managed through the application of credit approvals, credit limits and monitoring procedures.
 Where appropriate, the Group obtains collateral from its customers.
 Cash terms, advance payments and letter of credits are required for customers of lower credit standing.
 An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
-The Group's trade receivables comprise 5 debtors (2014: 2 debtors) with Hong Kong's government sector collectively represented 74% (2014: 65%) of trade receivables.
+The Group's trade receivables comprise 6 debtors (2015: 7 debtors) with both United Kingdom and Hong Kong's government sector collectively represented 47% (2015: 83%) of trade receivables.